UK railway signalling: Unusual colour light aspects

-Approach control
+Approach release

-At certain locations such as the final signal on approach to a terminus station or at a diverging route requiring a large speed reduction, approach release may be used.
+At certain locations such as the final signal on approach to a terminus station or at a diverging route requiring a large speed reduction, approach release (also known as approach control) may be used.
 The driver will be "checked down" with a normal signalling sequence (green, double yellow, yellow for a four-aspect area) and the red signal clears when it is proven that the approaching train must have slowed to an appropriate speed for the conditions ahead.
 Typically for low speed junctions (e.g. 25 mph crossover on a 90 mph line), the train will be brought down to nearly standing at the signal before it clears.
 Approach control is achieved by maintaining the signal at danger until the approach track circuit has been occupied for a specified period of time.
 After the track circuit has been occupied for the specified period of time, the signal is allowed to "step-up" to the highest available aspect and display the junction indicator where applicable.
 The length of time required varies on the design of the installation.

 Where a junction indicator is used an additional safety precaution ensures that failure of the indicator does not cause an irregular or mutilated display to appear.
 This can be observed in practice – at Bescot Stadium northbound the signal, when cleared for the divergence for Walsall-bound trains, shows the junction-indicator with a red aspect for 2–3 seconds before the main aspect clears – this is whilst the interlocking proves sufficient elements of the junction-indicator are lit before clearing the main aspect.
 With route relay interlocking the proving circuitry for the junction indicator is housed locally.
 With a solid state or computerised signalling this proof has to pass to the main interlocking, hence the additional delay in proving that the junction indicator is lit prior to clearing the main signal.